-- Confirm disability status on a student (for accommodation purposes) after requesting, receiving and reviewing current and appropriate documentation.
-The documentation must support any request for accommodations, academic adjustments, auxiliary aids and services.
+- Confirm disability status of a student (for accommodation purposes) after requesting, receiving, and reviewing current and appropriate documentation.
+The documentation must support any request for accommodations, academic adjustments, auxiliary aids, and services.

 - Discuss and develop accommodation strategies for students with disabilities.

 - Deny a request for an accommodation, academic adjustment, auxiliary aid, or services, if the student’s documentation of disability does not corroborate the need or support the student’s request.

 - Select among equally effective accommodations, academic adjustments, auxiliary aids, and services.

 - Deny any accommodation, academic adjustment, auxiliary aid, service, or facility-related request that imposes an undue financial or administrative burden on the institution.

 - Develop an educational accommodation plan for each student that chooses to register with Services for Students with Disabilities.
 The plan will authorize certain accommodations, academic adjustments, auxiliary aids, and services that may mitigate the impact of a student’s disability in the major life activity of learning.

 - Provide readily accessible information to faculty, staff, and students regarding disability policies mandated by law (state and federal) and implementing procedures available to the university.